teguh2910/saham-bot/README.md

 - Upload images using the attachment button (📎)
 - AI analyzes the image content
 - Supports JPEG, PNG, and other common formats
+- Images automatically uploaded to hosting services

+### Chat History
+- **Automatic Saving**: All conversations are automatically saved
+- **Session Management**: Each session has a unique ID for organization
+- **History Browser**: Click the history button (🕒) to view past conversations
+- **Session Loading**: Load any previous session to continue conversations
+- **Export Feature**: Export chat history as JSON files
+- **Session Deletion**: Delete individual sessions or clear all history
+- **Cross-Session Storage**: History persists across browser sessions

 ## Troubleshooting